 If applicable, you may also identify a secondary research theme and explain why.

-In the basin, populations downstream of dams can suffer from water shortages and large emergency water releases, as dam managers adjust to observed precipitations.
+In the basin, populations downstream of dams can suffer from water shortages and large emergency water releases as dam managers adjust to observed precipitations.
 Farmers regularly lose their seeds at the beginning of the rainy season because of unexpected dry spells.
 Part of these losses could be averted if credible insight into the upcoming weather is available and appropriate measures were taken.
-While REACH focuses on risk-informed early action, it will contribute to a better understanding of climate risks through risk mapping and weather forecasting; It will promote better infrastructure management, hence contributing sustainable development under climate change.
+While REACH focuses on risk-informed early action, it will contribute to a better understanding of climate risks through risk mapping and weather forecasting.
+It will promote better infrastructure management, hence contributing to sustainable development under climate change.

 Section 4: RESEARCH FOR IMPACT